Portuguese Timor

 The first Europeans to arrive in the region were the Portuguese in 1515.
 Dominican friars established a presence on the island in 1556, and the territory was declared a Portuguese colony in 1702.
-Following the beginning of the Carnation Revolution (a Lisbon-instigated decolonisation process) in 1975, East Timor was invaded by Indonesia.
+Following the beginning of the Carnation Revolution (a Lisbon-instigated decolonisation process) in 1975, a civil war broke out and then East Timor was invaded by Indonesia.
 However, the invasion was not recognised as legal by the United Nations (UN), which continued to regard Portugal as the legal Administering Power of East Timor.
 The independence of East Timor was finally achieved in 2002 following a UN-administered transition period.

 History

 Early Europeans

 Prior to the arrival of European colonial powers, the island of Timor was part of the trading networks that stretched between India and China and incorporating Maritime Southeast Asia.
 The island's large stands of fragrant sandalwood were its main commodity.
 It was sandalwood that attracted European explorers to the island in the early sixteenth century, and early European presence was limited to trade.
 The first European powers to arrive in the area were the Portuguese in the early sixteenth century followed by the Dutch in the late sixteenth century.
 Both came in search of the fabled Spice Islands of Maluku.
 In 1515, the Portuguese first landed near modern Pante Macassar.
 Dutch and Portuguese sources relate that the island was divided into two collections of kingdoms.
 Around sixteen kingdoms were grouped into Servião in the west, while in the east around fifty kingdoms were part of Belos.

 In 1556 a group of Dominican friars established the village of Lifau.
 Trade was controlled by Portuguese settlements on other Lesser Sunda Islands.
 The first Portuguese settlement in the area was set up on the nearby island of Solor in the 1560s.
 Due to the lack of direct Portuguese control in the area, with limited support from both Malacca and Goa, the sandalwood trade fell under the control of the Dominican missionaries.
 These exports were crucial for the prosperity of Macau.
 Despite the early presence of Dominican missionaries, the missionaries struggled to convert the native inhabitants.
 Even after the local rulers declared themselves as Christians, adoption of Christianity by the masses was not widespread, and conversions were mostly superficial.
 As late as 1941, Christians were still few in number.